PhoenixTAN/MemOS-Memory-System/ZiqiTan/LAB3-READ-ME.md

 * virtual disk = a piece of the real disk
 * So how to create a virtual disk?
 ### Step 1: Use echo to create a virtual disk, mydisk.img
+Create a file called disk.img with size of 1kB*32760, filled with null character.
 ```
 dd if=/dev/zero of=disk.img bs=1k count=32760
 ```
+where **bs** is the block size.

+**dd** is a command-line utility, the primary purpose of which is to **convert and copy files**.

 ![alt text](./image/Lab3/01.png)

+#### What is /dev/zero?
+/dev/zero is a special file in Unix-like operating systems that **provides as many null characters (ASCII NUL, 0x00) as are read from it**.
+One of the typical uses is to **provide a character stream for initializing data storage**.

 * I wrote something into the disk?
 Next time, how am I gonna find the thing I wrote?
 * Need some place to store the bookkeeping data